scottmorr/Gnerate-password/README.md

-# "G"nerate-password
+# Generate-password
 Forever gone is the Day and Age of Forgotten Passwords!

-"G"nerate Password is a unique password generation site that allows the user option to choose his/her password parameters.
+"Generate Password" is a unique password generation site that allows the user option to choose his/her password parameters.
 Personal passwod choice from my "Gnerate password' site will help solve any issues users have with forgotten passwords.
 Do you want letters, numbers, and even special characters?
-It's your choice with "G"nerate Password.
+It's your choice with "Generate Password'.